tobyweston/essential_acceptance_testing/manuscript/part2/design.md

-### Market Data API tests
+### Example 5: Testing the Market Data API

-These tests are concerned with the Market Data API.
-The previous group was concerned with calculation logic given stocks and stock prices, these tests are concerned with how stock prices are actually retrieved.
-They would still approach it from the perspective of the portfolio; what affect does it have on the portfolio but use expectations rather than a stubs.
+The previous example was concerned with calculation logic once we have stock quantities and prices but we still need to test how stock prices are actually retrieved.
+Stock prices change daily and are typically supplied by large institutions like [Bloomberg](http://www.bloomberg.com/markets/) as data feeds.
+In production, we're using a free data feed supplied by Yahoo!

-Examples might include verifying what happens when stock prices are queries or stock prices are unavailable and do so in more detail than the previous group of tests.
+We have a Market Data API to get the prices, so we're naturally focusing on testing this here.
+Examples scenarios might include verifying what happens when stock prices are queried or when stock prices are unavailable.

 ![](images/part2/design.md/test-market-data.png)

-#### Example test

-An example specification might look like this
+The example specification below outlines what we expect to happen, in terms of interaction with the Market Data component, when a valuation is requested.

 A> #### Market data API
 A>